Glastonbury Health Centre

 For help with health information in other languages, please go to the NHS website.

-Emergency Treatment for Foreign Visitors
+Overseas Visitors and Emergency Treatment for Foreign Visitors

 People from abroad are eligible for free treatment on the NHS in the case of an emergency.
 Broadly, this means that if, in the opinion of the GP, your condition requires emergency treatment you will not be charged for a consultation with the GP.
 If you have an accident then you should go to the Minor injuries unit at West Mendip Hospital on the Glastonbury Road or A+E at Musgrove Park hospital in Taunton.